-An employee directly involved in the operation or policy making of the Department of Administration, Division of General Services, Property Management Office.
+The employee is directly involved in the operation or policy making of the Property Management Office.

-An employee who is declared ineligible to bid by the employee's department, for whatever reasons the department makes such declaration.
+The employee is declared ineligible to bid by the employee's department, for whatever reasons the department makes such declaration.
 It is the employee's responsibility to confirm his/her eligibility prior to bidding.